-The Cafeteria Building is a single storey building.
-The main entrance to the Cafeteria is on the north side located on the campus central axis.
-This entrance doorway has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
+Lecture Hall B is a single-storey building with several theatre-type lecture halls.
+The building is bordered by a covered porch on the eastern side.
+The entrance doors to the lecture halls has no raised threshold and is of sufficient width and inclination to be traversed by a wheelchair without being pushed by a helper.
 No construction work here is necessary.
+However, the porches are inaccessible from the surrounding walkway levels and paved ramps will be built to comply with regulations.